OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Backup - the preferred building block

-As part of the replication approach of Riak it is possible to replicate, and reconcile between clusters with different `n_val`'s, different node counts, different vnode_counts and different storage backends.
+As part of the replication approach of Riak it is possible to replicate, and reconcile between clusters with different `n_val`s, different node counts, different vnode counts (i.e. ring sizes) and different storage backends.
 It is common in Riak production systems to maintain a single-node, `n_val=1` cluster, with a potentially lower ring size, that represents a backup; where that cluster may be in a diverse geographical occasion to the primary production clusters.

 Having a backup cluster may be considered as a backup in itself, or as a staging post from which to take further backups.
 Note that the real-time replication fetches use a queue on the source cluster, and that queue will grow (as small on-disk references to changes) should the sink (i.e. in this case the backup cluster) pause consumption.
 After re-connecting, the sink cluster will catch-up on the missing changes from the queue, and when reconciliation is re-enabled that catch-up can be confirmed.
-There is flexibility to disconnect a backup cluster, hold it at a point in time, and then in the future reconnect and fast-forward to the current state, then prove that the fast-forward was successful auto-resolving any unexpected deltas.
+There is flexibility to disconnect a backup cluster, hold it at a point in time, and then in the future reconnect and fast-forward to the current state, then prove that the fast-forward was successful - with automatic resolution of any unexpected deltas.

 Backup clusters are not a prerequisite for taking backups, but they can be a flexible and efficient starting point; and in some cases act as an alternative.